chunter4/stly_demo/README.md

 # Execution Environment Setup
     - Clone this repository to a clean Windows 10 machine
     - Navigate to the 'Requirements' directory
-    - Run the command "powershell.exe -File Install_Python.ps1"
+    - Run the script "Install_Chrome_ChromeDriver.sh" (setup for Linux nodes)
-        - Copies the correct chromedriver.exe into the Python path (get the latest version here: https://chromedriver.storage.googleapis.com/index.html)
+        - Downloads the latest chrome, isntalls it and downloads the matching chromedriver.exe
     - Run the command "python Install_Dependencies.py"
         - PIP installs all project dependencies per 'Requirements.txt'